Clopin Trouillefou: Sequel

 Clopin also appeared in the straight-to-video sequel, The Hunchback of Notre Dame II, as the host for the Festival of Love (Le Jour D'Amour, "the day of love"), although he is no longer the narrator and plays a much smaller role.

 Stage Musical

 Disney's Hunchback of Notre Dame musical premiered on American stages at La Jolla Playhouse in San Diego, California on October 28, 2014 and ran until December 7, 2014.
 It was followed by a run at Paper Mill Playhouse, which opened on March 4, 2015 in Millburn, New Jersey.
 Clopin was "perfectly portrayed" by Erik Liberman, who also performed the role on the Original Cast Recording.

 Park appearances

-Clopin is a very rare meetable character at the Disney Parks and Resorts, but can be seen as a figure inside Clopin’s Music Box in Fantasyland.
+The Disney version of Clopin is a rare meetable character at the Disney Parks and Resorts, but can be seen as a figure inside Clopin’s Music Box in Fantasyland.